NabilaT2204/Hackhive2025/README.md

 Joseph Salama

 Acknowledgments

-Deepseek-R1 by Ollama for its powerful summarization and calendar capabilities.
+Deepseek-R1 team at Ollama for AI capabilities

-RateMyProfessors for providing valuable insights into professor reviews.
+RateMyProfessors for review data